-After breakfast at the hotel, the group will transfer to the airport and board your private charter flight to Ushuaia, Argentina.
-Upon arrival, you’ll take a short city tour of this quaint port town before heading to the pier.
+After breakfast at the hotel, your group will transfer to the airport and board your charter flight to Ushuaia, Argentina.
+Upon arrival, you will have a little time to enjoy this quaint port town before heading to the pier.

 The waters of the Drake Passage are unpredictable, so hope for clear skies and a calm ocean.
 You’ll have plenty of time to stare out at sea, explore the vessel, get to know your fellow shipmates and chat with your Expedition Team.

 Time over these two days will be spent preparing for the exciting days ahead, with numerous educational and informative lectures from your Expedition Team.
 You’ll learn about everything from safety procedures to the history of whaling in Antarctica.